ranon-rat/sayBruh/README.md

  if you are interested in supporting the original project, here it is <a href="https://github.com/hangetzzu/saycheese">saycheese</a></h4>

 <h1 align="center">how to use it </h1>

-1-.You need to install ngrok in the directory `src`

-2-.
-Then you need to run this command if you install src.zip
+if you install `src.zip` you only need to run this command
 ```
 src $./main
 ```
+1-.You need to install ngrok in the directory `src`

-if you doesnt install `src.zip` you need to run this other command
+2-.
+Then you need to run this command
 ```
-src $ go run main.go
+src $go run main.go
 ```

 3-.After that you need to send the link generated